Government accepts consumer demands made through LocalCircles and issues draft advertising code of India

 76% consumers believe surrogate advertisements should not be permitted for products that are banned from being advertised

-The Consumer Protection Act 2019 seeks to penalize misleading ads running on any medium, including television, radio, print, outdoor ads, e-commerce, etc. Manufacturers, service providers, and brand ambassadors found guilty will now face possible fines and jail terms for making misleading claims in ads.
+The Consumer Protection Act 2019 notified on July 20th, 2020 seeks to penalize misleading ads running on any medium, including television, radio, print, outdoor ads, e-commerce, etc. Manufacturers, service providers, and brand ambassadors found guilty will now face possible fines and jail terms for making misleading claims in ads.

 75% consumers say they have come across a celebrity advertisement which they later discovered to be misleading or fake